-The IR adopted several market oriented tariff levying strategies.
+The IR also adopted several market oriented tariff levying strategies.
 The tariff schedule for wagon use by customers was simplified and rationalised.
 Items in the schedule were reduced from some 8000 to less than 100.
 Classification of certain commodities from lower tariff to higher tariff band resulted in the increase in freight earnings.
 In addition, the upward revision in freight rates (shown in parenthesis) was as follows: coal (8 percent), iron ore (17 percent), cement (4 percent), limestone and dolomite (17 percent), and food grains (33 percent).
-As the Table 6 (B) shows the rate per net tonne km, which declined continuously in real terms from 63.12 paise per net tonne per km in 1998 to 49.08 (2004) was increased to 51.35 in 2006.
+As the Table 6B shows the rate per net tonne km, which declined to 72.44 (2004) was increased to 82.55 by end of 2006.
 However, this reflects monopoly elements some of which may not be sustained as competition from the road hauliers increases with improvement in the quality of roads and in the purchase of vehicles with very large carrying capacity.
 However, the use of its competitive advantage in certain areas (monopoly power in some cases) demonstrates the change in strategic thinking of the IR management.